 Friday, July 28, 2017: DNAINFO CHICAGO’S NORTH SIDE CORRESPONDENT, PATTY WELTI POSTED AN ARTICLE ABOUT MSAE’S SINGING INSECT MONITORING SOUNDWALK & TRAINING TODAY AT NORTH PARK VILLAGE NATURE CENTER, FROM 5:30PM – 8:00PM.
 PARTNERS INCLUDE INFERNO MOBILE RECORDING STUDIO AND THE CHICAGO PARK DISTRICT’S COMMUNITY STEWARDSHIP PROGRAM.
 THANKS TO …

 Midwest Society for Acoustic Ecology founder Eric Leonardson serves up some sounds for dinner, part of the events series at Gallery 400 complementing The Earth Will Not Abide (April 20—June 10, 2017)

-This year’s theme is “Sounds Lost and Found”
+This year’s theme is ”Listening to the Ground.”

 ”Sometimes we walk on the ground, sometimes on sidewalks or asphalt, or other surfaces.
 Can we find ground to walk on and can we listen for the sound or sounds of ground?
 Are we losing ground?
 Can we find new ground by listening for it?”—Pauline Oliveros (1932—2016)

 In addition to this year’s theme, WLD 2017 reflects and honors the life and legacy of Pauline Oliveros, who died at age 84 on 26 November 2016.

 Dozens of organizations and thousands of people from six continents have participated in World Listening Day since its inception in 2010.
 Help share and grow participation in this annual event by adding your information to the World Listening Project‘s online form: https://goo.gl/forms/Zwsiu5GU7Dz7DfNV2